Afterglow, The Interview: The Allure, the Hope, and the Risk of the Heart.

 BH: How it’s changing dating.
 How it’s changing expectations.

 Ross: Now, I wanted to ask you, David about that scene.
-So I’m going to read you what I wrote and tell me what you think.
+So I’m gonna read you what I wrote and tell me what you think.
 “We all know the type.
 So it is very apparent from the first interaction that Darius needs to walk away, especially after such a clear-minded discourse on dating in the modern gay world” Should he walk away?
 And why doesn’t he?

 Ross: Yeah.
 And he doesn’t walk away.
 Even though I think the whole audience is–

 DM: Right.
 Well, I’ll start by answering that question for me as David.
 What I love about Darius, and what I’ve loved about this process, is that I feel like it’s really been a you-plus situation, which I think is the best situation to be in as an actor, where you can take your own experiences and your own beliefs and thoughts, and add them into the given circumstances of the play, which is how I personally believe you create a character.
 And so, I love that.
 Because it was very easy for me to jump into this circumstances.
 I, personally, am a single, gay man in the City, navigating modern dating with my own personal beliefs.
 And what is interesting is, I have found myself like I think Darius finds himself.
 We’re in this city.
 And we feel the need to be like, “This is how I live my life.
 And this is what I will do.
 And this is what I won’t do.
-And this is what I want to do.
-And this is what I don’t want to do, specifically with dating.”
+And this is what I wanna do.
+And this is what I don’t wanna do, specifically with dating.”
 And I think that Darius has these things set up for him.
 But then, there’s a little part of us that always wants to be surprised, and always wants to be changed.
 I think he’s the type of spirit that hopes that life will change him and surprise him with things that he wasn’t expecting.
-So I think he takes this leap that we see in that scene, to go against his better judgment, in hopes of reaching a higher point of awareness or experience.
+So I think he takes this leap, that we see in that scene, to go against his better judgement, in hopes of reaching a higher point of awareness or experience.
 So I think the reason he doesn’t walk away, and why I agree that he shouldn’t walk away– at least in hindsight– is that he just wants to experience life.
 And I think the life he’s currently in feels mundane.
 It feels like he’s not experiencing what he thought he would experience, especially in a city like New York.
 And so I think it’s that hopefulness.
-And it’s the openhearted spirit that takes him down this path.
+And it’s the open-hearted spirit that takes him down this path.
 I think it comes from a really good-natured place of wanting to be fully present, and fully awake, and fully in life.

 Ross: What do you think of that, Brandon?